0awful/literate-dodge-the-creeps-rust/src/rust/literate/code-the-player.md

 That's it.
 Signals are very easy.

 Lets set up the start function.
-We need this because we will be respawning the player and therefore can't rely on the `init` and `ready` functions.
+We need this because we will be respawning the player and therefore can't rely on the `init` and `ready` functions to handle all of this logic.

 ###### player start logic
 ```rust